-Pic Scanner Gold provides a few different ways for you to add descriptions, captions or text to photos.
+Pic Scanner Gold app provides a few different ways for you to add descriptions, captions or text to photos.
 This is quite important for old photographs: As time passes, we tend to forget the dates, places and other little details that make photos meaningful to us and to others.
-Saving the stories behind the photos is important, so let us see how to do this easily.
+Saving the family stories behind the photos is important, so let us see how to do this easily.

 Add descriptions with “Captions” feature